angular/angular/aio/content/guide/lifecycle-hooks.md

 *Content projection* is a way to import HTML content from outside the component and insert that content into the component's template in a designated spot.
-You can identify content projection in a template by looking for the following constructs.
+Identify content projection in a template by looking for the following constructs.

   * HTML between component element tags.
   * The presence of `<ng-content>` tags in the component's template.